llvm/llvm-zorg/premerge/premerge-advisor.md

 prevents creating much noise.
 This does mean that the comment might get buried in long running reviews, but those are not the common case and people should learn to expect to look for the comment earlier in the thread in such cases.

+If all of the failures in the workflow were successfully explained by the premerge advisor as flaky or already broken in `main`, then the premerge workflow will be marked as successful despite the failure.
+This will be achieved by having the build/test step always marked as successful.
+The premerge advisor will then exit with a non-zero exit code if it comes across non-explainable failures.

 ## Alternatives Considered